ZenRadLad/Java11certification/README.md

 ### Working with Java data types !important
-* Use primitives and wrapper classes, including, operators, parentheses, type promotion and casting //WIP
+* Use primitives and wrapper classes, operators, parentheses, type promotion and casting //WIP
 * Handle text using String and StringBuilder classes
 * Use local variable type inference, including as lambda parameters